Whazaaaaa/GoonUtils/README.md

 * info - Info about the plugin
 * reload - Reload configs (note a `/sponge plugins reload` will also work)
 * where - Tells player who does the command in which dimension he/she is
+* forcespawn - Force spawns a dead player (if the player is dead and online)
 #### Broadcast
 All broadcast command start with `broadcast`.
 So for example `/goon broadcast list`
 * list - Show a list of current broadcasts